 Is your question of a legal or tax nature, or both?
 What are the legal consequences of a particular tax structure and vice versa?
 More and more companies, financial institutions, governments and individuals are discovering the benefits of customised integrated advice.

-As a leading firm, Loyens & Loeff is the natural choice as a legal and tax partner if you do business in or from the Netherlands, Belgium, Luxembourg or Switzerland, our home markets.
+As a leading firm, Loyens & Loeff is the logical choice as a legal and tax partner if you do business in or from the Netherlands, Belgium, Luxembourg or Switzerland, our home markets.
 You can count on personal advice from any of our 900 advisers based in one of our offices in the Benelux and Switzerland or in key financial centres around the world.
 Thanks to our full-service practice, specific sector experience and thorough understanding of the market, our advisers comprehend exactly what you need.